If the women don't find you handsome, they should at least find you handy.

 Like a Son to Me: Subverted with Red and Harold.
 After working with Harold on the show, Red doesn't really regret not having a son.
 It's also Gender Flipped in an episode when Red's niece visits him and Bernice, after which Red states that he doesn't really regret not having a daughter, either.

 Loners Are Freaks: Poor Ranger Gord.
 He was posted to Fire Watch Tower #13 in 1979, and then head office forgot about him.
 After spending the next 11-12 years living all alone in the woods, Gord's pretty much lost his marbles by the time Red finds him.
-This is continually Lampshaded by Red on multiple occasions.
+This is continually Lampshaded by Red on multiple occasions, in which Red urges him to come back to civilization and get help, only to be turned down.

 Long Runners: Fifteen years and more than 300 episodes.
 As Red himself noted: